Skip to Main Content

 Faculty & Fellows

 Marietta, Morgan, and Barker, David C. 2019.
 One Nation, Two Realities: Dueling Facts in American Democracy.
-Oxford University Press (forthcoming Spring 2019)
+New York: Oxford University Press.

 Peer-Reviewed Journal Articles